-The avocado fruit has a toxic component known as persin which is harmful for dogs because it can cause vomiting, diarrhea, respiratory distress, fluid accumulation around the heart, and even death if consumed in significant quantities.
-Its pit and skin also contain persin so ensure that you remove them before giving your dog this fruit.
+The avocado fruit has a toxic component known as a person, which is harmful to dogs because it can cause vomiting, diarrhea, respiratory distress, fluid accumulation around the heart, and even death if consumed in significant quantities.
+Its pit and skin also contain persin, so ensure that you remove them before giving your dog this fruit.

-Just like grapes, raisins are another popular fruit that is known to help improve the health of older dogs suffering from kidney disease.
-However, just like grapes, raisins contain high amounts of sugar which your dog is not able to metabolize easily causing blood glucose levels to spike and causing the production of acidic urine that can harm their kidneys.
+Like grapes, raisins are another popular fruit known to help improve the health of older dogs suffering from kidney disease.
+However, just like grapes, raisins contain high amounts of sugar which your dog cannot metabolize efficiently, causing blood glucose levels to spike and causing the production of acidic urine that can harm their kidneys.

 Apple Fruit seeds

-Apple seeds contain a chemical called amygdalin which can release cyanide when ingested.
-Cyanide can damage your dog’s central nervous system and interfere with their oxygen intake which leads to difficulty in breathing, excessive panting, loss of consciousness, and in severe cases, death.
+Apple seeds contain amygdalin, which can release cyanide when ingested.
+Cyanide can damage your dog’s central nervous system and interfere with their oxygen intake, leading to difficulty breathing, excessive panting, loss of consciousness, and death in severe cases.

 Can The Dog Eat The Kiwi Peal?

-The skin of the kiwi fruit is not toxic to dogs but they can taste very bitter or sour which makes it unappetizing for them.
-If your dog decides to eat it, there won’t be any life-threatening effects but there may be some gastrointestinal discomfort in the form of bloating and diarrhea.
+The skin of the kiwi fruit is not toxic to dogs, but it can taste very bitter or sour, making it unpalatable for them.
+If your dog decides to eat it, there won’t be any life-threatening effects, but there may be some gastrointestinal discomfort in the form of bloating and diarrhea.

 Can I Give My Dog A Whole Kiwi?

-Yes, you can give your dog a whole kiwi because the seeds are not toxic.
+You can give your dog a whole kiwi because the seeds are not toxic.
 However, it isn’t recommended that you do so as your dog may find it difficult to eat and choke on it.
-It is best to cut up the fruit so that they don’t accidentally swallow the seed or choke on the fruit.
+It is best to cut up the fruit, so they don’t accidentally swallow the seed or choke on it.